-The experienced immigration lawyers at A&S are available to help you on your way to getting a Tier 2 Work Visa and working in the UK.
-As part of our services, an immigration lawyer will assess your eligibility and ensure that you have all the correct documentation to make an application.
+Alexandra & Spencer are available to help you on your way to getting a Tier 2 Work Visa and working in the UK.
+As part of our services, we will assess your eligibility and ensure that you have all the correct documentation to make an application.

 Call us today to discuss your Tier 2 Work Visa options and let one of our experts support you to achieve the best outcome.
 Call 020 7887 1916, complete the online contact form or get in touch on social media.